blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Hadith Organizing 2.md

 - Celibacy is forbidden
 	- Sunan an-Nasa'i 3215

+- Those who free a Muslim slave will be rewarded
+	- Bukhari Hadiths (Quran says about freeing slaves)
 # Quran Stuff
 - 8:39 Strike their fingertips off
 - 9:1 Jihad 2